sounak07/EngineeringPrepHub/ds-algo.md

 # Data structures and algo

-This repo contains all the DS Algo resources
+This file contains all the DS Algo resources